Toggle menu

 Council tax is collected by Chichester District Council on behalf of the precepting authorities as below (percentage shown indicates the share of council tax collected for each authority).

-View The Referendums Relating to Council Tax Increases 2023-24 for the amounts each individual authority can increase their share of the charge.
+View The referendums relating to council tax increases 2025-26 (opens new window) for the amounts each individual authority can increase their share of the charge.
 The increases permitted without the need for a referendum are:

 Each authority sets their council tax at different times.
 The relevant dates are: